There are many reasons to start practicing mindfulness at work, for both the employee and the employer.

 For more on the mental health benefits of mindfulness, refer to the link at the top of this section.

-You may also like to read my guide to using meditation to stop stress.
+You may also like to read my guide to overcoming stress at work.

 Benefits of mindfulness at work for performance